atinux/nuxt-auth-utils/README.md

 - [`<AuthState>` component](#authstate-component)
 - [Extendable with hooks](#extend-session)

+It has few dependencies (only from [UnJS](https://github.com/unjs)), run on multiple JS environments (Node, Deno, Workers) and is fully typed with TypeScript.

 ## Requirements

 This module only works with a Nuxt server running as it uses server API routes (`nuxt build`).